Shop Subscribe

 3. Partner Fitness Challenge

-Students pair up and one performs stacking exercises while the other performs movement exercises, and then they switch roles.
-All students are active, and it’s easy to tailor to your students’ needs and class time.
+Students pair up, one performs sport stacking exercises while the other performs movement exercises.
+Then they switch roles.
+All students are active, and it’s easy to tailor to your student’s needs and class time.
 Win-win!

 4. Rock, Paper, Scissors